If things get better with age, then I'm approaching magnificence.

 - The top 100 songs from the golden years of popular music - plus more of our musical heritage.

-- I'm a great fan of Steeleye Span, and also like cats.
+- I'm a great fan of Steeleye Span, and their lead singer, Maddy Prior, and also like cats.
 I've also heard a Scottish group Cliar that I like a lot but am waiting for the price of their CD to come down from the current exchange rate of $25+

 - Minidisc article